loreloc/spnflow/docs/_sources/README.md.txt

 ## Introduction
 **SPNFlow** is a python implementation of **Sum-Product Networks** (SPNs) learning and inference.
 It also contains an implementation of **Randomized and Tensorized SPNs** (RAT-SPNs) using Tensorflow 2.0.
-In this repository it is also present novel models that combines **RAT-SPNs** and **Normalizing Flows** for tractable density estimation.
+In this repository there are also present novel models that combine **RAT-SPNs** and **Normalizing Flows** for tractable density estimation.

 ## Features
 - Inference algorithms for SPNs.
 [1] [2] [4]